 How long does it take to get a New Mexico gross receipts tax permit?

-Applications made online are processed immediately and paper forms take 1-2 weeks.
+New Mexico tax permit applications made online are processed immediately, while paper forms take 1-2 weeks.

-Do you have to renew your New Mexico gross receipts tax permit?
+Do you have to renew a New Mexico gross receipts tax permit?

-The gross receipts tax permit is a one-time registration and no renewals are needed.
-Be mindful that if any information about the business changes such as the mailing address, additional locations or change in ownership, those changes need to be updated with the Taxation and Revenue Department.
+The gross receipts tax permit is a one-time registration, and no renewals are needed.
+Be mindful that if any information about the business changes, such as the mailing address, additional locations, or change in ownership, those changes need to be updated with the New Mexico Taxation and Revenue Department.

-A business is able to purchase items to resell without paying the gross receipts tax.
-The tax liability is passed from the wholesaler or distributor to the retailer who will then charge gross receipts tax to the end user of the item.
+A business can purchase items to resell without paying the gross receipts tax, by obtaining a New Mexico Non-Taxable Transaction Certificate.
+The tax liability is passed from the wholesaler or distributor to the retailer, who will then charge gross receipts tax to the end-user of the item.

-Wholesalers and distributors will require a CRS Business Identification Number and a completed Non-Taxable Transaction Certificate to document the items being purchased are for resale.
+Wholesalers and distributors will require a CRS ID Number and a completed Non-Taxable Transaction Certificate (also referred to as a resale certificate or sales tax exemption certificate) to document the items being purchased are for resale.

-If you have questions about the sales tax permit, the New Mexico Taxation and Revenue Department has an overview to the gross receipts tax.
-TRD can also be contacted at their main number at 866-285-2996 or visiting a local center.
+If you have questions about the sales tax permit, contact the New Mexico Taxation and Revenue Department at their main number of 866-285-2996 or by visiting a local center.

 5301 Central NE